SomeKitten/SkinEditor/readme.md

-A head editor for Minecraft.
-Currently hosted on https://somekitten.github.io/HeadEditor.
+A skin editor for Minecraft.
+Currently available at https://www.cutekitten.space.

 Run dev server (with automatic updates on save) using `npm run dev`